SteveAJubb/IoTInternships/README.md

+# Note that this is only useful for very specific applications.
+The Things Network can directly connect to MQTT without node-red.
+I use node-red to access the data and then pass it to MQTT making this application a bit redundant.

 # Receiving Things Network Messages on Mosquitto using Node-Red

 Used to publish a Things Network uplink message to a mqtt topic.